kandpalprincy/Secrets/README.md

 # Secrets
-A website where users can share their secrets anonymously and can maintain their user accounts.
+A website where users can share their secrets anonymously and can maintain their login accounts.